Missboonyos/self-love-journey-web/README.md

 ## Step 21 Design Dropdown Button: File: DropdownListMenu.jsx & Home.jsx
 - to move sign-in, sign-up, sign-out to the left-handed menu (under dropdown list)

-1) Cut the import part from Home.jsx and paste them under import Link at file: DropdownListMenu.jsx
+2.1) Cut the import part from Home.jsx and paste them under import Link at file: DropdownListMenu.j.2x
 2) Cut codes of < SignedOut> from Home.jsx
 3) Create the element < DropdownMenuItem></ DropdownMenuItem>
 4) paste the copied codes : SignedOut group (sign-in & sign-up) within the  < DropdownMenuItem></ DropdownMenuItem> & adjust the format by adding DropdownMenuSeparator, DropdownMenuItem of each function; sign-in and sign-up